nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case (view flashcard at invalid index): `view 0` <br>
         Expected: Flashcard view and flashcard answer panel will not update and input text will turn red to signal an error.
         Result display will output the invalid command error message.

-    1. Other incorrect favourite commands to try: `view 0 -a` and `view x` (where x is larger than the list size or x is a negative integer) <br>
+    1. Other incorrect view commands to try: `view 0 -a` and `view x` (where x is larger than the list size or x is a negative integer) <br>
         Expected: Similar to test case iv.

 ### Viewing the statistics of a flashcard

+1. Viewing the statistics of a flashcard

+    1. Prerequisites: Flashcard deck contains at least one flashcard.
+Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.

+    1. Test case (view statistics of flashcard at valid index): `stats 1` <br>
+        Expected: Flashcard view panel updates to display a pie chart along with statistics of reviewed count and correct count.
+Result display will output the status of the selected flashcard.

+    1. Test case (view statistics of flashcard at invalid index): `stats 0` <br>
+        Expected: Flashcard view panel will not update and input text will turn red to signal an error.
+        Result display will output the invalid command error message.

+    1. Other incorrect stats command to try: `stats x` (where x is larger than the list size or x is a negative integer) <br>
+        Expected: Similar to test case iii.

 ### Saving data

 1. Dealing with missing/corrupted data files